Kuni77/Kuni77/README.md

 ## Hi there 👋
-![I am a game developer]
+![I am a software developer]

-I am **Amadou Diao** from Senegal🇸🇳 and I am a 25-year-old young man curious, dynamic and above all passionate about everything related to games.
+I am **Amadou Diao** from Senegal🇸🇳 and I am a 27-year-old young man curious, dynamic and above all passionate about everything related to games.

-I am an engeneering student at Dakar's Polytechnic Higher School.
-I am comfortable in some programming languages like java and C langage, I also do a little bit of Unity, Blender and C# for game development.
-I love programming and playing chess also.
+Motivated and qualified software engineer with comprehensive expertise in web development.
+Currently, I am enhancing my skills through a self-taught training in Python and computer vision, reflecting my commitment to staying at the forefront of technology.
+I am passionate about exploring new challenges and solving complex problems, and I excel in adapting to new environments and collaborating with diverse teams.
+I am eager to contribute to an innovative company in the IT field, where I can leverage my skills and dedication to tackle exciting new challenges and drive technological advancements.

 |         Language   |     Game engine       |     Modelisation & design |          Tools  |
 |--------------------|:-------------------:|--------------:|:------------------------------|